sulu/sulu-docs/reference/content-types/smart_content.rst

 e.g. in one column or two columns.
 The filter is saved as a JSON string in the database.

-The DataProvider are backend modules which handles the selected filtered values and returns the items which fits to this filters.
+The DataProviders are backend modules which handle the selected filters and return the items which fit to this filters.
 There are some predefined ones but you can add your own DataProvider easily.
-How you can do this is described :doc:`here ... </cookbook/smart-content-data-provider>`
+How you can do this is described in :doc:`/cookbook/smart-content-data-provider`

 Parameters
 ----------